 - In "Some Like It Hoth", Hurley presents his thoughts on Star Wars: "Ewoks suck, dude".
 This is far from the only Star Wars discussion in the series.

-- Warehouse 13 also discusses Red Shirts.
-When Myka feels that Artie's secrecy about their current mission could prove life-threatening for them.
+- They discuss Red Shirts, when Myka feels that Artie's secrecy about their current mission could prove life-threatening for them.